AGilarde12/LearningSQL/Lynda.com/AdvancedSQLforDataScience/Ch4 Filtering Joins and Aggregation/Creating a View.md

 	staff_div_reg
 ```

-All the rows we ned are returned
+All the rows we need are returned